 We created a statistical model to assess the extent to which these individual factors are associated with support for redistribution in Ireland.
 In addition to these main variables, the model includes a measurement of the household financial situation.
-A subjective measurement was chosen (‘feeling about current income - living comfortably/coping/ finding it difficult/ finding it very difficult) instead of household income due to the high proportion of missing values in the former (about 40% in Ireland).
+A subjective measurement was chosen (‘feeling about current income – living comfortably/coping/ finding it difficult/ finding it very difficult) instead of household income due to the high proportion of missing values in the former (about 40% in Ireland).
 However, as a robustness check , we re-estimated the model using household income instead of the subjective measure and the results for the main variables remained broadly consistent (see Annex 1).
 The following control variables were also added to the model: economic activity (‘Main activity in the last seven days’), educational attainment, and political ideology (‘Placement in the left-right scale’).

-Table 2.1 below details the estimates of the model detecting significant differences across groups for two outcome variables: i) Whether the respondent ‘agreed’ or ‘strongly agreed’ with the statement on redistribution (combining the two response options); and ii) Whether the respondent ‘strongly agreed’ with the statement.
+Table 2.1 details the estimates of the model detecting significant differences across groups for two outcome variables: (i) Whether the respondent ‘agreed’ or ‘strongly agreed’ with the statement on redistribution (combining the two response options); and (ii) whether the respondent ‘strongly agreed’ with the statement.
 The results in this table, as well as in subsequent tables and figures throughout the report, are presented as odds ratios.
 An odds ratio lower than 1 indicates that the group is less likely to experience the outcome compared to the reference group (presented separately in the table).
 An odds ratio greater than 1 suggests that the group is more likely to experience the outcome than the reference group.
-Older age groups show higher support compared to the youngest group (18 to 24 years old), which is the opposite relationship found for the latest round in 2023, but also found in other participant countries such as the UK.
-Both SES variables (social class and financial situation) suggest that respondents in more precarious socio-economic situation are more likely to be favourable of the government reducing income differences.
+Older age groups show higher support compared to the youngest group (18–24 years old), which is the opposite relationship found for the latest round in 2023, but also found in other participant countries such as the UK.
+Both SES variables (social class and financial situation) suggest that respondents in more precarious socio-economic situations are more likely to be favourable of the government reducing income differences.